JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 ## Submit Work

-Once a worker has been assigned to the task, the task deliverable (or "task work") can be submitted.
+Once a `WORKER` has been assigned to the task, the task deliverable (or "task work") can be submitted.

 Like the `specificationHash`, the `deliverableHash` can be any arbitrary hash string (32 bytes) but this is especially suited for a unique IPFS content hash.
-See [Using IPFS](/colonyjs/docs-using-ipfs/) for details.
+See [Using IPFS](/colonyjs/docs-using-ipfs/) for more information about using an IPFS content hash.

 ```js